asmtlab/potpie/README.md

 # potpie
-potpie (.pot password insights engine) is a tool developed to derive password metrics and insights based on passwords cracked during a penetration test.
+potpie (POT password insights engine) is a tool developed to derive password metrics and insights based on passwords cracked during a penetration test.

 ## Install